grafana/grafana/docs/sources/alerting/set-up/configure-alert-state-history/index.md

 This applies to Open Source only.
 There is no configuration required if you are using Grafana Cloud.
 {{% /admonition %}}

-Starting with Grafana 10, Alerting can also record all of the alert rule state changes for your Grafana managed alert rules to a Loki instance.
+Starting with Grafana 10, Alerting can record all alert rule state changes for your Grafana managed alert rules in a Loki instance.

 This allows you to explore the behavior of your alert rules in the Grafana explore view and levels up the existing state history modal with a powerful new visualisation.